skiddie0057/Mi-Create-Lite/README.md

         it uses <FaceProject DeviceType="420">
         the 420 being the device type
             adding support to the binary is difficult, since we dont have the original source code
+    > if we compile it as a  mi watch 2 instead of patching the binary ?

 NOTE:
     Issue: Compiler expects only certain watch types.
 <Screen Title="" Bitmap=""> these fields in your xml HAVE To have values